Mitchus/nigschule/Englisch/Hunger Games.md

 #### **Setting:**

 - **The Justice Building, District 12** – Where Katniss says her goodbyes to her family and friends before being taken to the Capitol.
+- Summer, Glorious day with blue sky and soft breeze p.
+19
+- reaping at the square, which is normally pretty nice p.24 l.5
+- first encounter with peeta was on a rainy day p 34
 - **The Train** – Katniss and Peeta board a high-speed train that will take them to the Capitol.
 The luxury and food on the train stand in sharp contrast to the poverty of District 12.

 #### **Plot:**